BBTastro/cc-beatBoxLab/docs/features/QUICK_START_GUIDE.md

-# beatBox Quick Start Guide 🚀
+# stepBox Quick Start Guide 🚀

-Welcome to beatBox!
+Welcome to stepBox!
 This guide will get you up and running with your first challenge in just a few minutes.

 ## Step 1: Sign In
 - Click **"Sign in with Google"** to get started